ahaitoute/puppet-vyatta/README.md

 puppet-vyatta
 =============

-# Generates and installs Vyatta configuration.
+Generates and installs Vyatta configuration.

-Puppet Module for Simple Text edits

 Tested on Vyatta Core 6.6 R1, patches are welcome.